 French or Arabic skills are strongly recommended.
 Please note that selection is extremely competitive for nurses who do not speak French or Arabic.

-- Appropriate diploma, degree (RN (BSN / ASN) or NP - we do not accept LPNs), and current license
+- Appropriate diploma, degree (RN (BSN / ASN) or NP - we do not accept LPNs), and current valid license

 - Training in at least one of the following: